113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 <dt>-b, --billing</dt>
 <dd>Billing rate.
 Default is: hourly.
 Options are: hourly, monthly.</dd>
 <dt>-v, --vlan-private</dt>
 <dd>The ID of the private VLAN on which you want the dedicated host placed.
-See: 'ibmcloud sl vlan list' for reference.</dd>
+See: `ibmcloud sl vlan list` for reference.</dd>
 <dt>-f, --force</dt>
 <dd>Force operation without confirmation.</dd>
 </dl>